7 Facts from our SelfDecode Review

 For users concerned about privacy, SelfDecode suggests using a pseudonym.
 Otherwise, the company collects as little identifying information as possible.

-To further protect your information, SelfDecode says only “vetted and trusted” employees have access to the backend of the site.
-Additionally, only one person has access to the text files of data.
+To further protect your health data, SelfDecode says only “vetted and trusted” employees have access to the site’s backend.
+Additionally, only one person has access to the DNA files.

 SelfDecode in the News

-SelfDecode hasn’t made much headway in the mainstream news in the four years since it was founded.
-Joe Cohen, the founder, is mentioned in Scientific American and featured on the podcast Evergreen Profits.
+SelfDecode didn’t make much headway in the mainstream news in its first four years.
+Joe Cohen, the founder, was mentioned in Scientific American and featured on the podcast Evergreen Profits.
 Notably, Cohen made headlines in 2017 when he offered a $10,000 reward for anyone who found him a girlfriend.
 Two years later, he appeared on Good Morning Britain with his girlfriend to discuss how SelfDecode helped her learn to treat her mood issues.

 Is SelfDecode worth it?
-SelfDecode reviews are featured on the SelfDecode website, but there aren’t many available on other review websites.
-There are mentions on Reddit and a few SelfDecode reviews on DNAtestingchoice.com.
+SelfDecode features positive reviews on its website, but there aren’t many available on other review websites.
+There are mentions on Reddit.

 At Nebula Genomics, we are privacy-focused.
-We are developing cryptographic technologies to enable secure genetic testing and DNA data analysis.
-We also enable our users to share their DNA data with researchers without risking their privacy.
+We are developing technologies to enable secure genetic testing and DNA data analysis.
+We also allow our users to share their DNA data with researchers without risking their privacy.